gchq/sleeper/docs/usage/properties/table/data_storage.md

-## DATA STORAGE
+## Data Storage

-Below is a table containing all the details for the property group: Data Storage
+The following table properties relate to the storage of data inside a table.

 | Property Name                                            | Description                                                                                                                                                                                                                                                                                                                                | Default Value | Run CdkDeploy When Changed |
 |----------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------|----------------------------|